 Q: In what Regions is AWS Snowcone available?

-AWS Snowcone is available in the US East (Northern Virginia), US West (Oregon), Europe (Ireland), Europe (Frankfurt), Asia Pacific (Sydney), and Canada (Central).
+AWS Snowcone is currently available in the US East (Northern Virginia), US East (Ohio), US West (San Francisco), US West (Oregon), South America (Sao Paulo), Europe (Ireland), Europe (Frankfurt), Asia Pacific (Sydney), Asia Pacific (Tokyo), Asia Pacific (Singapore), and Canada (Central) Regions.
 AWS Regions with availability planned in additional AWS Regions in the coming months.

 Q: Can an AWS Snowcone be shipped to an alternate AWS Region?